SUSEdoc/susedoc.github.io/README.md

 #### Checking the status of CI

 It may take some time until the results are displayed.
-You can check the progress of a Travis build job directly from the documentation repository which hosts the documentation sources:
+You can check the progress of a CI build job directly from the documentation repository which hosts the documentation sources:

-* From the *Actions* tab of the repo: Click the job you are interested in.
+* From the *Actions* tab of the repository: Click the job you are interested in.
-* In the GitHub Commit list: Click the little green/orange/red icon next to your commit's name and click "Details".
+* In the GitHub commit list:
+  Click the little green/orange/red icon next to the commit's description and click *Details*.
   This option takes you directly to the related build job.

 Read the CI logs carefully.
 Some smaller issues may be reported there even though the build as a whole succeeded.
 Within the CI log, there may be a few items you could be especially interested in:

-* The line "Check whether repo/branch are configured for builds".
+* The job *select-dc-files*, step *Selecting DC files to build*.
-  To display more details, unfold the section.
+  To display more details, unfold the step and look at the end result (*Builds will be enabled*).
   If the branch is not configured for builds but should be, this may be because of either:
   * the configuration is wrong: adjust `config.xml`, then restart the CI build (see below)
   * the build you are looking at ran before the last configuration update: restart the CI build (see below)

+* The job *publish*, step *Publishing builds on susedoc.github.io*.
+  This job is set to fail silently, because sometimes there are hard-to-avoid Git-related issues when publishing builds for too many jobs at the same time.
+  If you see the message *Target repository could not be pushed to* at the end of that step, unfortunately, your job has been caught up in this issue.
+  You can click *Re-run jobs* to try again, if necessary.

 #### Restarting CI builds